charlesdavydov2010/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2023-12-10
+- Today's programming wisdom is to write code that is simple, readable, and maintainable.
+It's easy to get caught up in trying to create complex and clever solutions, but often the best approach is to keep things straightforward and easy to understand.
+This makes it easier for others to read and work with your code, and also makes it easier for you to come back to it later and make changes or fix bugs.
+So when you're coding, remember that simplicity is key!